waku-org/specs/standards/application/waku-api.md

   type: event_emitter
   description: "An event emitter for message-related events.
 Emits events keyed by content topic, with the message payload as bytes."
   events:
-    string:
+    "message:*":
       type: bytes
       description: "Event emitted when a message is received on the specified content topic.
-The event name is the content topic string, and the event payload is the raw message bytes."
+The event name is `message:` concatenated with the content topic string (e.g. `message:/supercrypto/1/notification/proto`, and the event payload is the raw message bytes."
+    "error:*":
+      type: string
+      description: "Event emitted when subscription irrevocably fails for specified content topic.
+The event name is `error:` concatenated with the content topic string (e.g. `error:/supercrypto/1/notification/proto`, and the event payload is a string describing the error."
 ```

 #### Function definitions